Jeddah Tower

-Jeddah Tower or Burj Jeddah (برج جدة, /ar/), also known as the Kingdom Tower, is a skyscraper under construction in Jeddah, Saudi Arabia.
-Located in the north side of city, as a key landmark and attraction in Saudi Arabia's economic diversification efforts, it is the centrepiece of the Jeddah Economic City project.
-It is planned to be the first 1 km building and would be the world's tallest building or structure upon completion, standing at least 180 m taller than the Burj Khalifa.
+Jeddah Tower (Note: Arabic: برج جدة (romanized: Burj Jiddah), formerly known as the Kingdom Tower (2011–2015).) is a megatall skyscraper currently under construction in Jeddah, Saudi Arabia.
+Located in the north of the city, it is the centrepiece of the Jeddah Economic City project.
+Jeddah Tower is planned to be the first 1 km building and, upon completion, would become the world's tallest building or structure, standing at least 180 m taller than the Burj Khalifa.
+As of 14 April 2026, the tower reached its 100th floor.

+Overview

-The design, created by American architect Adrian Smith, who also designed the Burj Khalifa, incorporates many unique structural and aesthetic features.
-The creator and leader of the project is Saudi Arabian prince Al-Waleed bin Talal, a grandson of Ibn Saud, and nephew of the kings of Saudi Arabia after Ibn Saud.
-Al-Waleed is the chairman of Kingdom Holding Company (KHC), which is a partner in the Jeddah Economic Company (JEC), which was formed in 2009 for the development of Jeddah Tower and City.
+Designed by Adrian Smith and Gordon Gill of AS+GG Architecture, Jeddah Tower incorporates numerous unique structural and aesthetic features.
+The creator and leader of the project is Saudi Arabian prince Al-Waleed bin Talal, who is the chairman of Kingdom Holding Company (KHC).
+KHC is a partner in the Jeddah Economic Company (JEC), which was formed in 2009 for the development of Jeddah Tower and City.

-Progress towards construction was halted in January 2018, when building owner JEC stopped structural concrete work.
-At the time, about one third of the tower had been built.
-The halt stemmed from labor problems with a contractor following the 2017–2019 Saudi Arabian purge, and pandemic.
+Construction progress was halted in January 2018, when building owner JEC stopped structural concrete work.
+At the time, approximately one third of the tower had been completed.
+The halt resulted from labor issues with a contractor following the 2017–2019 Saudi Arabian purge and the COVID-19 pandemic.
 In September 2023, a new request for proposals was issued for completion of the delayed project.
-After almost five years of inactivity, development work on the project resumed in 2023.
-Construction restarted in January 2025 and the building is expected to be completed as early as 2028.
+After nearly five years of inactivity, development work resumed in 2023.
+Construction restarted in January 2025, and the building is expected to be completed as early as 2028.